jurgis-vilums/classifying-playing-cards-pytorch/README.md

-# Playing Card Classifier using Convolutional Neural Networks (CNNs)
+# Playing Card Classification using Convolutional Neural Networks (CNNs)

-This project aims to classify playing cards using deep learning techniques, specifically Convolutional Neural Networks (CNNs).
-The model is trained on a dataset containing images of various playing cards.
+This project focuses on classifying playing cards by leveraging deep learning, specifically Convolutional Neural Networks (CNNs).
+The model is trained on a dataset comprising various images of playing cards.

 ## Table of Contents